jnors/vmPing/README.md

 Recent Changes
 --------------
+### Version 1.3.23.1
+* Updated the application to use .NET Framework 4.8
+* Added support for sub-second pings

 ### Version 1.3.23
 * Fix: Force software rendering.
 This should fix high GPU usage on some video cards.
 * Fix: Loading a favorite on startup was not using the column count for the favorite.